- Gallery Text

 - The Harvard Art Museums encourage the use of images found on this website for personal, noncommercial use, including educational and scholarly purposes.
 To request a higher resolution file of this image, please submit an online request.

 Jean Joseph Seznec, "The Romans of the Decadence and their Historical Significance", Gazette des Beaux-Arts (October 1943), XXIV, pp. 221-232, p.
 222, repr. p.
 223 as fig. 1 and p.
 229 as fig. 4 (detail)

-Albert Boime, Thomas Couture and the Eclectic Vision, Yale University Press (New Haven, CT and London, England, 1980)
+Albert Boime, Thomas Couture and the Eclectic Vision, brochure, Yale University Press (New Haven, CT and London, England, 1980)

 Edgar Peters Bowron, European Paintings Before 1900 in the Fogg Art Museum: A Summary Catalogue including Paintings in the Busch-Reisinger Museum, Harvard University Art Museums (Cambridge, MA, 1990), p.
 103; repr. as no. 288

 Chikashi Kitazaki and Mina Oya, ed., Between Reality and Dreams: Nineteenth Century British and French Art from the Winthrop Collection of the Fogg Art Museum, exh. cat., National Museum of Western Art (Ueno, 2002), p.
 31, repr. as fig. 23